jloveric/high-order-networks-torch/README.md

 # High Order Networks in PyTorch

 These are high order networks using the high order layers defined in the repo [here](https://github.com/jloveric/high-order-layers-torch).
 This is an unfinished experiment where I'm trying to get the resnet performance using high order layers to at least match the standard approach.
-So far fourier series layers do decent, high order piecewise polynomial layers are stable for a resnet10.
+So far fourier series layers do decent, I can also get results with piecewise polynomial layers - random constant initialization seems to be key vs kaiming which introduces too much oscillation to begin with.
 However, I can rapidly get perfect accuracy on the training set with quadratic or higher (either piecewise or non-piecewsie polynomials), I believe I should actually be trying a much smaller model than resnet10 since the high order networks should require far fewer parameters.
 Alternatively, try this with a much larger dataset.

+## Notes

+It seems the important thing is random constant initialization, normalization - I'm using infinity norm which probably isn't the best but I like because it keeps values in the correct range for polynomial problems and then lion.
+I'm getting overfitting except the linear case which is slow to converge.
+Non-linearity is introduced by the normalization so they do much better than I expected (but not well aware with cifar100 training).
+Piecewise polynomial training is much slower than polynomial so I need to speed up the algorithm.

 ## Implemented Networks